-[Section 60 amended by No. 84 of 2004 s.
+[Section 60 amended: No. 84 of 2004 s.
 80.]

 61. Form of warrant

 A warrant is to be in the prescribed form.

 62. Urgent warrants

 (1) If an inspector requires a warrant urgently, or a justice is not available within a reasonable distance of the inspector, the inspector may apply to a justice by telephone, fax, radio, video conference, electronic mail or another similar method or any combination of those methods as the justice thinks fit.